Want to know how to file KRA tax returns online on iTax? Read on to find out how you can submit your Tax Returns online.

 If a company doesn’t file their annual returns on time, the Registrar levies a penalty on the company.
 Where a company fails to file their returns, the Registrar may or may not strike its name off of the registered companies.
 The company will only be risking its registration status.

 All limited companies are required by law to file annual returns every year with the Registrar of companies.

 When KRA introduced the iTax system, they wanted to create a friendlier unique system that taxpayers would use to file returns.
 Before making returns, here are some requirements needed by a person withholding tax.

-Procedure on the KRA website, click on the huge iTax banner that will redirect you to the iTax login page.
+Procedure on the KRA website, click on the enormous iTax banner that will redirect you to the iTax login page.
 Using your company PIN Number and password, log into the system.

 - Proceed to the “Payments” tab then select “Payment registration” – Note: Withholding tax does not exist as a ‘Return’, and you will not find it by clicking on the “Returns” tab.